golang-module/carbon/README.md

 import "gitee.com/golang-module/carbon"
 ```

-> Please refer to <a href="#faq">FAQ</a> for the difference between v1 and v2, v1 is no longer updated and maintained.
+> Please refer to <a href="#faq">FAQ</a> for the difference between v1 and v2, v1 is no longer updated, only maintained.

 #### Usage and example